2poslife/FinanceSmartTools/README.md

 # 🚀 How to Run the App

 1. **Clone the repository** <br>
-I use GitHub Desktop because it makes cloning and pushing easy.
+I use GitHub Desktop because it makes cloning and pushing easy
 2. **Install dependencies**
 open the VS terminal and run
  ```bash